 Is Public a Safe Brokerage Firm?

-Public.com is a broker that has a slightly different approach to investing than most other brokers.
-The app, the process of buying stocks, and the social features are all quite unique.
-Given its differences from the norm, some may wonder if Public.com can be trusted or if it’s a scam.
-We’re here to tell you that Public.com is not a scam.
+Public.com is a brokerage firm that takes a somewhat different approach to investing than many other brokers.
+The app, the stock-buying process, and the platform’s social features all stand apart from the usual setup.
+Because it works differently from the norm, some people may question whether Public.com is trustworthy or just another scam.
+We’re here to say that Public.com is not a scam.

 Here’s why.